 Vacation at Lake Bled in Slovenia

-Imagine waking up in the morning and looking out the window at the glittering Lake Bled in Slovenia.
+Waking up in the morning and seeing the glittering Lake Bled outside your window is an unforgettable experience you can experience in Bled.
 The turquoise water and the surrounding landscape take your breath away.
-You immediately feel the stress of everyday life falling away from you.
+You immediately feel the stress of everyday life melt away.
 These were our most beautiful impressions of Lake Bled.

 It is one of the most beautiful lakes in Slovenia